 FBI agents and hooded DEA agents

-barging into the wrong apartment and
+barging in to the wrong apartment and

 really tearing the place up, confiscating

-property of people who have
+property of people whod

 never committed a crime?

-1998 Ron Paul 46:8 Why are we at the point now that we
+Why are we at the point now that we

 permit the war on drugs to be fought